outspaced/giggacounter/README.md

         }
 }

-Once installed, it's just a case of navigating to <yoururl>/giggacounter/ - no other set up should be necessary.
+Once installed, it's just a case of enabling the module (also requires enabling the cache module) and navigating to <yoururl>/giggacounter/ - as long as you have a valid Kohana setup, no other set up should be necessary.

 COPYRIGHT
 ======